polarfire-soc/polarfire-soc-documentation/fundamentals/ecc/handling-ecc-errors-on-polarfire-soc.md

 In the case of a double bit error no corrective action can be taken.
 This means bad data will be returned with the read and should not be used.
 It isn't possible in most cases (especially in the case of instruction data) to identify what data should be re-read and from what source without a significant overhead.
 This means the best and safest solution in the case of a double bit error is to restart the system that has read the data.
-This prevents bad data from propigating and also ensures any additional bad data will be overwritten when the system reboots.
+This prevents bad data from propagating and also ensures any additional bad data will be overwritten when the system reboots.

-One way of achiving this is through ECC interrupts - an interrupt can be raised for either a single or a double bit error.
+One way of achieving this is through ECC interrupts - an interrupt can be raised for either a single or a double bit error.
 For a single bit error this could just be an acknowledgement and potentially signal that memory should be scrubbed for additional errors.
 For a double bit error a `while (1)` loop can be placed in the interrupt handler which would stall the system until the watchdog triggers causing a reset.